tee-lab/MOTHe-GUI/README.md

 -Once you are done collectiong samples from a video, press **esc** key to complete the process for this video.

-**You shall repeat this process for multiple videos to sample training examples as widely as possible.**

-**screenshot showing selection process**

 <br>
 <img height="350" src="https://github.com/tee-lab/MOTHe-GUI/blob/master/gui_screenshots/13_post_generation_update.png">
 <br>